The Effects of Night-Time Teeth Grinding

 Treating Bruxism

 Generally, people don’t require treatment for teeth grinding because it is either an outgrown habit or doesn’t reach a point of severity that calls for treatment.
-In severe cases, there are a number of dental procedures, medications, and therapies to help with the symptoms of bruxism:
+In severe cases, there are several dental procedures, medications, and therapies to help with the symptoms of bruxism:

 • Mouthguards or splints.
 These small tools are designed to separate your teeth and prevent damage caused by clenching, rubbing, and grinding.
-They are usually made of acrylic and are fitted over lower or upper teeth.
+They are usually acrylic and fitted over lower or upper teeth.

 • If the grinding has caused increased tooth sensitivity or diminished your ability to chew properly, your dentist might need to reshape the surface of those teeth or install crowns.